Nico de Jager: Political career

 After the 2000 municipal elections, De Jager went on to become the branch chairperson of the Democratic Alliance's Thabeni branch in Johannesburg.
 He became a DA PR councillor in 2005.
 De Jager was the DA's Shadow Mayoral Committee Member for Transport in the city.
 In September 2016, he was elected chairperson of the city's Section 79 Transport committee.

 In February 2017, De Jager was appointed as the Member of the Mayoral Committee for Environmental and Infrastructure Services, replacing Anthony Still.
 He served until November 2019, when mayor Herman Mashaba resigned.

 De Jager was sworn in as a Member of the Gauteng Provincial Legislature on 18 February 2021.

 In April 2021, De Jager denounced Castro Ntobeko, an African National Congress member and employee of the Gauteng Department of Cooperative Governance and Traditional Affairs, for celebrating the death of four gay men and called for his immediate suspension.

 He said in May 2021 that the DA opposed the renaming of William Nicol Drive to Winnie Madikizela-Mandela Drive because of the timing due to the impacts of COVID-19 on businesses in the area and not because of the name itself.

-De Jager criticised the ANC in June 2021 during Pride Month for refusing to fly the Rainbow flag at the Johannesburg City council.
+De Jager criticised the ANC in June 2021 for refusing to fly the Rainbow flag at the Johannesburg City council, during Pride Month.